 District Attorney Joseph D. Early, Jr., formally organized the Litigation Integrity Division in 2018.
 Prior to that date, the fragmented functions of the division existed in various forms within the office for many years.
 The organizational change unified these disparate functions into a single and separate division.

 The primary function of the division is to provide confidential and candid legal advice to the District Attorney regarding the execution of prosecutions under his jurisdiction within Worcester County.
-Independent from other office units, the division reports directly to the District Attorney and assists prosecutors and police officers by establishing standards for best practices, providing continuing education, and investigating compliance issues.
+Independent from other office units, the division reports directly to the District Attorney.

 Unlike “conviction” integrity models elsewhere, the Litigation Integrity Division is not only concerned with the result of a prosecution, but is also concerned with the fairness of the entire criminal justice process — whether or not a conviction is ultimately secured.

 Please note that there are many functions beyond the purview of the Litigation Integrity Division.
 The division does not represent aggrieved persons, does not serve as a second jury, does not prepare statistics or reports, does not duplicate the appellate process, does not supplant police internal affairs investigations, and does not exercise any judicial powers such as rendering public opinions and judgments.

 If a person questions the integrity of a prosecution in Worcester County, District Attorney Early strongly encourages that person to file a claim as soon as possible in the appropriate state or federal court or obtain the assistance of counsel.